-- We are currently testing anyone who has symptoms and: - o travelled from anywhere outside of Canada, or - had close contact with a person with symptoms/confirmed COVID-19 who had travelled outside of Canada in the 14 days before their illness. - Any individual in a community setting who is swabbed for respiratory illness is also being tested for COVID-19. - o This applies to all hospital, emergency, urgent care and long-term care facilities. - We are also conducting testing of samples from the existing influenza surveillance network as well as other returning travellers or those in close contact with them.
+- We are currently testing anyone who has symptoms and: - travelled from anywhere outside of Canada, or - had close contact with a person with symptoms/confirmed COVID-19 who had travelled outside of Canada in the 14 days before their illness. - Any individual in a community setting who is swabbed for respiratory illness is also being tested for COVID-19. - This applies to all hospital, emergency, urgent care and long-term care facilities. - We are also conducting testing of samples from the existing influenza surveillance network as well as other returning travellers or those in close contact with them. - Alberta Health Services has also developed a simple online assessment tool (http://ahs.ca/covid) to help individuals decide whether they need to call Health Link 811 to be tested for COVID-19.